-This annual award, co-sponsored by the Associate Dean, Graduate and UTMAGS, is intended to recognize excellence in research by a U of T Mississauga graduate student.
+This annual award, co-sponsored by the Vice-Dean, Graduate Studies and Postdoctoral Affairs and UTMAGS, is intended to recognize excellence in research by a U of T Mississauga graduate student.
 Award recipient will receive $2,500.

 Eligible nominees include any currently enrolled graduate student (in any professional graduate program or research-stream graduate program) who is identified in ROSI as a U of T Mississauga student and who pays U of T Mississauga student fees.
 (To be appropriately identified in ROSI, students need to complete and submit the SGS Affiliation Form.)

-Research excellence will be evaluated in terms of the degree to which the student has had an impact through contributions to his/her field of study, communicates research results effectively, and displays a mastery of his/her subject area.
+Research excellence will be evaluated in terms of the degree to which the student has had an impact through contributions to their field of study, communicates research results effectively, and displays a mastery of their subject area.

 Nominators should be selective in the type and amount of evidence they collect to support the nominations.
 A nomination dossier will generally include:

 (1) A covering letter, no longer than three pages in length, summarizing and explaining the documentation, and drawing attention to the most significant points brought forward in favour of the candidate; and